BetterFeeds/PenguinPunch/content/post/episode7.md

 [There is no Open Source business model.](https://medium.com/@stephenrwalli/there-is-no-open-source-business-model-cdc4cc20238#.4er5iuhxb)

 > I believe open source licensed, disciplined, collaborative development communities will prove to be the best software development and maintenance methodology over the long term.
-It’s created a myriad of robust adaptive building blocks that have become central to modern life in a world that runs on software.
+It's created a myriad of robust adaptive building blocks that have become central to modern life in a world that runs on software.
 But folks should never confuse the creation of those building blocks with the underlying business of solving customer problems in a marketplace.
 There is no “open source business model.”

 pylogix

 [Some Disappointed Apple Fans Are Moving To Ubuntu Linux](https://fossbytes.com/system76-laptop-apple-replacement/)

-> Thanks to technology enthusiasts’ underwhelming response to Apple’s October event, a big flock of users turned to the famed Ubuntu laptop seller System76 whose website witnessed about 4-times more traffic than usual.
+> Thanks to technology enthusiasts' underwhelming response to Apple's October event, a big flock of users turned to the famed Ubuntu laptop seller System76 whose website witnessed about 4-times more traffic than usual.
 As a result, System76 needed to upgrade the servers to keep up.
 It could be seen as a sign that users are looking at Linux machines as Mac-alternatives.

 chasinglogic

 [The Price of the GPL](http://bitsplitting.org/2016/10/30/the-price-of-gpl/)

 > The price of GPL is fairly obvious and easy to understand, even if there is some bickering about what constitutes “linked code.”
-You don’t have to be a legal expert to get the gist of it: if you want to link your software with GPL code, you must also make your software’s source code available.
-Specifically, you must make your software’s source code available to customers who install your software, under a GPL-compatible license.
+You don't have to be a legal expert to get the gist of it: if you want to link your software with GPL code, you must also make your software's source code available.
+Specifically, you must make your software's source code available to customers who install your software, under a GPL-compatible license.
 You have to give your code away.
-That’s the price of GPL.
+That's the price of GPL.

 Secureshell